Energy Efficient Countries – So which are the most energy efficient countries in the world?

 What does it mean by being energy efficient?

 Energy efficiency means when an appliance is using less energy to provide the same service.
 For example, a LED bulb is more efficient than a traditional halogen bulb as it uses much less electrical energy to produce the same amount of light.
 Energy efficiency is always a good idea.
 Whether it results in energy savings, depends on what we do with the money we saved.
-In some cases, efficiency savings can be offset by changes in user behaviour – the so-called ‘rebound effect’.
-The rebound effect is the reduction in expected gains from new technologies that increase the efficiency of resource use.
+In some cases, savings can be offset by changes in user behaviour – the ‘rebound effect’.
+The rebound effect is the reduction in expected gains from new technologies.
+The rebound effect increases the efficiency of resource use.
 One example would be that insulating a home may make it more economic for the resident to maintain a higher temperature, increasing the standard of comfort but reducing the energy savings.

 Never the less, improving energy efficiency is a key way for reducing carbon dioxide emissions, along with energy saving and low-carbon energy sources such as renewable and carbon capture plus energy storage.